 Free Things To Do In Philadelphia: Outdoor Sites

-Seeing a city should certainly not be all an inside job.
-There are many wonderful sites that lie in the great outdoors.
-Especially when the weather is willing to cooperate, these may be some of the best sites you’ll see.
-Stop by some of these iconic Philadelphia hotspots and be sure to bring your camera:
+Seeing a city should certainly not just be an inside job.
+There are many wonderful free things to do in Philadelphia in the great outdoors.
+When the weather is willing to cooperate, these may be some of the best sites you’ll see.
+Stop by some of these iconic Philadelphia hotspots and be sure to bring your camera.

-Boathouse Row – See it best from across the Schuylkill River while lit up at night.
+See Boathouse Row at its best from across the Schuylkill River when it is lit up at night.
 It’s quite a sight to behold with the twinkling lights reflecting off of the water.

-Schuylkill River Trail – Bikers, walkers, hikers, joggers, runners and more will love the fantastic scenery along this trail, where it’s hard to believe you’re still in the city, as you (happily) feel miles and miles away.
+Bikers, walkers, hikers, joggers, runners and more will love the fantastic scenery along the Schuylkill River Trail.
+It’s hard to believe you’re still in the city, as you (happily) feel miles and miles away.

-Great Plaza at Penn’s Landing – Walk about by the water, watch boats sailing by, see the Battleship New Jersey, relish the sunshine, and enjoy the seasonal pop-up parks where you may catch musicians playing or special events going on.
+At Great Plaza at Penn’s Landing you can walk by the water, watch boats sailing by, see the Battleship New Jersey, and relish the sunshine.
+Be sure to enjoy the seasonal pop-up parks where you may catch musicians playing and experience special events.

 It’s iconic and Instagram-worthy.
 Stop by the LOVE statue and grab a picture in front of Robert Indiana’s famous art structure for the ultimate Philadelphia keepsake.

 Smith Memorial Playground is a favorite spot among children.
 Little ones will love the chance to run and play at this wonderful, huge, free city playground.

-Historic Bartram’s Garden – This is the oldest botanical garden in the US.
+Historic Bartram’s Garden is the oldest botanical garden in the US.
 It also features wonderful views of the city skyline.